indrz/indrz-doc/README.md

 # INDRZ Documentation
+This repository is where we (GOMOGI) write and host the INDRZ project documentation.

 Here is the documentation for the Frontend, Backend content and the static-site generator code [VuePress](https://vuepress.vuejs.org/) for the INDRZ documentation site.
 The project homepage  **[indrz](https://indrz.com)**